BPaul-bioinfoLAB/SURE-Pipe/README.md

   🔹 Draft / fragmented assemblies: Draft genomes in multiFASTA format are supported.
 However, highly fragmented assemblies may lead to shorter or interrupted shared/unique regions due to contig boundaries—an inherent limitation of alignment-based analyses rather than a constraint of SURE-Pipe.

   🔹 Input formats: Accepts common FASTA extensions (.fa, .fasta, .fna, .ffn, .frn).
 Each genome should be supplied as a separate FASTA file (single- or multi-FASTA), regardless of chromosome number or plasmid content.
+Should keep the filenames without space instead use underscore(_)

 ## Project Directory structure
 	SURE-Pipe